RossBrown1345/RossChess/Notes.md

 possible, then have game manager move the piece. move method in pawn is fine for now

 whenever a piece is moved, you need to update its position

+for possible moves, return a list of all possible locations a piece can move to

+it will then be iterated through in a different method to check if input move is valid,

+for castling, check if move distance >1 for en passant, check if valid rank and movecount of adjacent opp = 1 for promotion, make sure is opposite end of board